 “Dekho… us jalte hue diye ki roshni mein hai Dev babu.
 Us bistar ki silvaton mein bhi.
 Us adhoori pemane se aaj bhi chalak raha hai Dev babu ki pyaas.
 Aaj bhi mehak raha hai ye karma unki khushboo se.
 Agar le jaa sakti hai to le jao, ye roshni, ye silvatein, ye khushboo sab…”

-Before it became fashionable to portray couples that stray, matrimony pretty much sealed the deal – in mainstream cinema, populist literature and other works of fiction.
-Devdas features one of the most poignant breakup songs of its times – ‘Hamesha Tumko Chaha’ that is filled with heart-breaking visuals and equally pensive lyrics.
+Before it became fashionable to portray couples that stray, matrimony pretty much sealed the deal – in mainstream cinema, populist literature, and other works of fiction.
+Devdas features one of the most poignant breakup songs of its time – ‘Hamesha Tumko Chaha’, which is filled with heart-breaking visuals and equally pensive lyrics.

 “Woh bachpan ki yaadein woh rishte woh naate woh sawan ke jhule